mikechambers/dcli/examples/README.md

 ### [stats_report](stats_report)

-Bash script that reads crucible stat data from dclics, and outputs a summary (will speak it if running on OS X).
+Bash script that reads crucible stat data from dclics, and outputs a summary (will speak it if running on OS X or if you have installed [espeak](http://espeak.sourceforge.net/) on Linux).
 Demonstrates how to parse TSV name / value data from dcli apps into bash variables.

 Requires a modern / updated version of bash to run on OS X. More info [here](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).